asperti/MicroRacer/README.md

 without the need of sophisticated software and no fear of getting bored by too long training times.

 ## The MicroRacer environment
-MacroRacer generates new random circular tracks at each episode.
+MicroRacer generates new random circular tracks at each episode.
 The Random track is defined by CubicSplines delimiting the inner and outer border; the number of turns and the width of the track are configurable.
-From this description we derive a dense matrix of points of dimension 1300x1300 providing information about points inside the track.
+From this description, we derive a dense matrix of points of dimension 1300x1300 providing information about positions inside the track.
 This is the actual definition of the track used by the environment.
 ![micro_racer](https://user-images.githubusercontent.com/15980090/135791705-cd678320-c189-43b5-84fe-1ceb0dd01f0d.png)

 ## State and actions